itayadler/dom-element-to-component-source/README.md

 ### `getElementSourceLocation(element, options?)`

 Retrieves the source location of a DOM element in React applications.
+The returned `SourceLocation` includes a recursively populated `parent` property that allows you to traverse up the component tree.

 **Parameters:**
 - `element: Element` - The DOM element to analyze
 - `options?: SourceLocationOptions` - Configuration options
+  - `maxDepth?: number` - Maximum depth to traverse up the component tree (default: 10)

 **Returns:** `Promise<SourceLocationResult>`